sensedeep/senselogs/README.md

 * LOG_OVERRIDE
 * LOG_SAMPLE

 If you change these environment variables, the next time your Lambda functions is invoked, it will be loaded with the new environment variable values.
-In this manner, you can dynamically and immediately control your logging levels without modifying code or redeploying.
+In this manner, you can dynamically and immediately control your logging channels without modifying code or redeploying.

 The [SenseDeep serverless studio](https://www.sensedeep.com) provides a convenient interface to manage these filter settings and will update these environment variables on your Lambdas.

 #### LOG_FILTER

 The LOG_FILTER is read by the SenseLogs constructor to invoke `setFilter` to define the default log filter.
-Set it to a comma separated list of log levels.
+Set it to a comma separated list of log channels.
 For example:

 ```shell
 LOG_FILTER=fatal,error,info